jgmalcolm/jgmalcolm.github.io/_posts/2014-04-24-medical-dictionary.md

    Add

 This one change handles all the Office tools: Word, PowerPoint, Outlook, Excel.
+I've noticed that sometimes it doesn't take immediately so quit and restart any open Office instances.

+If the above didn't work for you, please use the comments below to post issues or fixes.